 But, as it stands right now, there’s not a dedicated gluten-free range at Greggs.

 There is however a petition to help persuade them otherwise, which, if you’re so inclined, you might like to sign!
 You’ll find the link here.

 They do however change the menu regularly so, check back in as you never know what you might find added.

-So, there you have it, our guide to what’s gluten free in Greggs as of the day I write this (August 4th 2022).
+So, there you have it, our guide to what’s gluten-free in Greggs as of the day I update this (January 9 2024).
 If you do see anything else on the menu though please let me know in the comments so we can add it to the list.

 Who is The Wellness Nerd?